MLA Works Cited: Electronic Sources (Web Publications)

 Article in an Online-only Scholarly Journal

 MLA requires a page range for articles that appear in Scholarly Journals.
-If the journal you are citing appears exclusively in an online format (i.e. there is no corresponding print publication) that does not make use of page numbers, use the abbreviation n. pag. to denote that there is no pagination for the publication.
+If the journal you are citing appears exclusively in an online format (i.e. there is no corresponding print publication) that does not make use of page numbers, indicate the URL or other location information.

 Article in an Online Scholarly Journal That Also Appears in Print

 Cite articles in online scholarly journals that also appear in print as you would a scholarly journal in print, including the page range of the article.
-Provide the medium of publication that you used (in this case, Web) and the date of access.
+Provide the URL and the date of access.

 An Article from an Online Database (or Other Electronic Subscription Service)